October 21, 2024

 Attempting to combat bank fraud, Bank of America launched an AI-powered fraud detection, response, and management system.

-BoA managed over 19.5 million customer accounts in three years, utilizing their AI bot Erica.
+BoA managed over 19.5 million customer accounts in three years, utilizing their AI cybersecurity bot Erica.
 Every day, Erica investigates over 400,000 suspicious interactions, inspecting them to gather more data on each request.

 While traditional cybersecurity teams have to inspect each potential report individually, Erica reduces this workload, meaning they only have to look into the frozen accounts.
 This AI-first fraud detection and prevention method decreases the total number of successful fraud cases and enhances human agents' fraud response.